Joint Replacement Surgery in Kirkland, WA

 The shoulder is the most mobile joint in the body.
 The ball-and-socket joint allows 360 degrees of motion and consists of three main parts – the upper arm, collarbone, and shoulder blade.
 These three components work together with the help of cartilage and a lubricated membrane.
 Shoulder replacement surgery replaces damaged tissue within this system to help alleviate pain and restore range-of-motion.

-If you are currently suffering from joint complications due to arthritis, musculoskeletal disease, or joint trauma, contact Dr. Fuchs.
-He will take the time to provide you with a comprehensive diagnosis to help determine if joint replacement surgery is the right option for you.
-For more information, contact our office in Kirkland, WA at (425) 823-4000 and schedule an appointment today!
+If you are currently suffering from joint complications due to arthritis, musculoskeletal disease, or joint trauma, contact board-certified orthopedic surgeon Dr. Robin Fuchs.
+Dr. Fuchs will take the time to provide you with a comprehensive diagnosis to help determine if joint replacement surgery is the right option for you.
+For more information, contact our orthopedic clinic in Kirkland, WA at (425) 823-4000 or request your appointment online.